matth-lim/Pharmacy-Management-System/README.md

 # Pharmacy-Management-System

 This is one of my first Python projects, it is a simple program that uses the command line as its interface and it is a system that can help to manage a small pharmacy store.
-This projects aims to explore basic concepts such as variables, functions, loops etc. Below shows a demo for the program.
+This projects aims to explore basic concepts such as variables, functions, loops etc. c Below shows a demo for the program.

 <br>
 <div align="center">